-Today we begin our final leg of the South Downs Way at Exceat at the head of Cuckmere Haven, and look forward to the ups and downs of the Seven Sisters clifftops, taking in the Birling Gap along the way, and finishing our trek on the edge of Eastbourne.
+Today you begin the final leg of the South Downs Way at Exceat at the head of Cuckmere Haven, and look forward to the ups and downs of the Seven Sisters clifftops, taking in the Birling Gap along the way, and finishing our trek on the edge of Eastbourne.

-Exceat was once at the head of a small guage rail line that took sea gravel from the Haven to the road further up the valley.
+Exceat was once at the head of a small gauge rail line that took sea gravel from the Haven to the road further up the valley.